jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

     ./karaf JAVA_MAX_MEM=4G JAVA_MAX_PERM_MEM=512m
     ./karaf

-The OpenDaylight controller can now run in a three node cluster.
+The Frinx ODL distribution can now run in a three node cluster.
 Use any of the three member nodes to access the data residing in the datastore.
 Say you want to view information about shard designated as *member-1* on a node.
 To do so, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>

 If prompted, enter admin as both the username and password.
 *HTTP: EXPECTED RESPONSE*